minvws/gfmodules-coordination/docs/processes/localize_health_data.md

 ## Summary

+Localization is a process where a healthcare professional can locate the patient data that resides across healthcare providers.

-This process enables healthcare professionals to use their EPD to localize the health data of a certain patient based on their BSN.
+This process enables healthcare professionals to use their EPD(Elektronisch Patiëntendossier) to localize the health data of a certain patient based on their BSN.

 ## Process overview